devopstrainings/linux-basics-katakoda/linux-adminstration/intro.md

-In this course we are going to discuss the administrative commands
+In this course we are going to discuss the administrative commands.

+  1. User